 Dr. Laurie Zelinger has the distinction of being a Board Certified Psychologist* by the American Board of Professional Psychology (ABPP) and a Fellow of the Academy of School Psychology.
-She was recently elected to the position of Secretary at the national level for the American Academy of School Psychology for the 2016-2018 term.
+She held an elected position at a national level on the Executive Board of the American Academy of School Psychologyfrom 2016-2018.
 Dr. Zelinger is a Registered Play Therapist-Supervisor by the Association of Play Therapy.

 Dr. Zelinger was born and raised in Queens, New York.
 She is a successful product of the New York City public school system, from kindergarten through graduate school.
 After graduating “cum laude” from Queens College with a B.A. in Psychology and a minor in Education, she continued at Queens College to earn a Master’s degree and a Professional Diploma in School Psychology.
 Dr. Zelinger accepted her first job at Willowbrook Developmental Center (a.k.a.
 Staten Island Developmental Center) where she worked for eight years before taking a break to raise a family.
 Later, with four children and the urge to get back into the work force, Dr. Zelinger learned the art of balancing motherhood and career.
 She returned to work part-time and earned a PhD in School/Community Psychology from Hofstra University.
 The New York Association of School Psychologists honored Dr. Zelinger with the Ted Bernstein “Outstanding Graduate” Award.
 Years later, she completed additional training in order to become a credentialed play therapist.
 Her learning goes on with continuing education courses.